 So yes, you have more than enough time and you know the question being posed as well, so what’s stopping you from scoring a great IA grade.
 Perhaps the right guidance!
-You can always consult your teacher or friends on ways to improve your IA score but it would be helpful to know how you’re marked, wouldn’t it?
+You can always consult your teacher or friends on ways to improve your IA score or your physics IA topic even initially but it would be helpful to know how you’re marked, wouldn’t it?

 So how are you marked?

 So, IB uses extensive criteria based on various factors to mark you, which have different weightages.

 - Personal engagement (8%) – This is to assess the extent to which the student engages with the exploration and makes it their own.
 This involves addressing personal interests or showing evidence of independent thinking, creativity, or initiative in designing, implementation and presentation of the investigation.